BlackdogandGrayDog/AMLS_II_22_23_SN19011823/Readme.md

 ## Contents
 This repository contains various scripts and modules that cover different aspects of constructing, training, and evaluating deep learning models for image super-resolution tasks.

-crop_image_preprocessing: This script provides functions for cropping and reading high-resolution images and their corresponding low-resolution images at different scaling factors (x2, x3, and x4) for use in a super-resolution GAN.
+1. **crop_image_preprocessing**: This script provides functions for cropping and reading high-resolution images and their corresponding low-resolution images at different scaling factors (x2, x3, and x4) for use in a super-resolution GAN.

-initial_model_construction: This script contains multiple deep learning model architectures for image super-resolution tasks.
+2. **initial_model_construction**: This script contains multiple deep learning model architectures for image super-resolution tasks.
 The main goal of these models is to upscale low-resolution images to high-resolution images while maintaining or improving image quality.
 This file includes the following architectures:

-SRCNN (Super-Resolution Convolutional Neural Network) SRResNet (Super-Resolution Residual Network) Autoencoder-based Super-Resolution
+    - SRCNN (Super-Resolution Convolutional Neural Network)
+    - SRResNet (Super-Resolution Residual Network)
+    - Autoencoder-based Super-Resolution
-Combined SRCNN and Autoencoder
+    - Combined SRCNN and Autoencoder

-initial_selection_training: This script streamlines the initial model selection, training, and performance comparison process for image super-resolution tasks.
+3. **initial_selection_training**: This script streamlines the initial model selection, training, and performance comparison process for image super-resolution tasks.
 It includes functions for training SRCNN, SRResNet, AutoEncoder, compiling and training these models, and visualising generated images and performance metrics.

-gan_construction_training: This script provides a comprehensive workflow for constructing, training, and evaluating Generative Adversarial Networks (GANs) for image super-resolution tasks.
+4. **gan_construction_training**: This script provides a comprehensive workflow for constructing, training, and evaluating Generative Adversarial Networks (GANs) for image super-resolution tasks.
 It includes functions for building the SRGAN architecture with optional VGG19 integration, training the generator and discriminator models, and visualizing the generated high-resolution images along with performance metrics.

-architecture_tuning: This script provides a systematic approach to fine-tuning the architecture of Generative Adversarial Networks (GANs) for image super-resolution tasks.
+5. **architecture_tuning**: This script provides a systematic approach to fine-tuning the architecture of Generative Adversarial Networks (GANs) for image super-resolution tasks.
 It includes functions for adjusting model parameters such as layer depths, attention mechanisms, skip connections, and feature extraction algorithms for content loss calculations.

-final_testing: This script includes functions for training the final models on the entire training dataset and evaluating their performance on a separate validation dataset.
+6. **final_testing**: This script includes functions for training the final models on the entire training dataset and evaluating their performance on a separate validation dataset.
 It compares the performance of our GAN-based SRCNNencoder model with other popular models, SRCNN and SRAutoencoder.

-hyperparameter_tuning: This script provides methods for optimizing the hyperparameters of the models, using techniques such as grid search, random search, and Bayesian optimization.
+7. **hyperparameter_tuning**: This script provides methods for optimizing the hyperparameters of the models, using techniques such as grid search, random search, and Bayesian optimization.

-main: The main script that orchestrates the entire process, from data preprocessing to model training, evaluation, and comparison.
+8. **main**: The main script that orchestrates the entire process, from data preprocessing to model training, evaluation, and comparison.

 ## Dependencies